This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Heilbron Herbs Digestive Bitters with tulips

 Bitters are botanical preparations made out of plants that stimulate the body's digestive secretions via the bitter flavor.
-Digestive Bitters aid digestion through the stimulation of digestive secretions like saliva, bile, enzymes and hydrochloric acid.
+Using digestive bitters for digestion works because the bitters herbs stimulate digestive secretions like saliva, bile, enzymes and hydrochloric acid.
 Bitters can help the body better absorb nutrients, support appetite regulation and liver function and - because of the gut-brain connection - can help the body cope with stress.

-Try our Digestive Bitters, and read more about digestive bitters benefits, history and use.
+Try our Digestive Bitters, and read more about digestive bitters benefits, history and use on our Journal.

 Demulcents